|

 faded.
 A small amount of lemon juice added to creams or tonics will help to soothe irritated skins.

-Marigold Marigold flowers will tone up the skin and is strongly antiseptic.
+Marigold flowers will tone up the skin and is strongly antiseptic.
 The essential

 oil can be added to cold creams or used directly to heal minor cuts, scrapes or pimples.
 A very simple